alansampaolo/esg-risk-prediction/README.md

 | Random Forest | 5.481 | 4.287 | 0.341 |
 | Decision Tree | 5.631 | 4.407 | 0.305 |

-The best test R² is moderate, indicating that the available quantitative variables capture meaningful information about ESG Risk Scores but do not fully explain them.
+The best test R² is moderate, indicating that the available quantitative variables capture relevant information about ESG Risk Scores but do not fully explain them.

 ## Interpretation and Limitations